Track and field: Starting

 There are different types of starts for races of different distances.
 Middle- and long-distance races mainly use the waterfall start.
 This is when all athletes begin on a curved line that moves farther out at the outer edge of the track.
 Competitors are allowed to move towards the inside lane right away, as long as it is safe to do so.
 For some middle-distance races, such as 800 m, each athlete starts in their own lane.
-Once the gun fires, they must run in the lane they began in until markers on the track notify them it is time to move towards the inside lane.
+Once the gun fires, they must run in the lane they began in until they reach a set of cones on the track that signal that they can cut in and move towards the inside lane.
 For sprint races, athletes begin in start blocks and must stay in their own lane for the entire race.

 An athlete, after assuming a final set position, may not commence his starting motion until after receiving the report of the gun, or approved starting apparatus.
 If, in the judgment of the starter or recallers, he does so any earlier, it is considered a false start.
 It is deemed a false start if, in the judgment of the starter an athlete fails to comply with the commands "on your marks" or "set" as appropriate after a reasonable time; or an athlete after the command "on your marks" disturbs other athletes in the race through sound or otherwise.
 If the runner is in the "set" position and moves, then the runner is also disqualified.
 As of 2010, any athlete making a false start is disqualified.

 In International elite competition, electronically tethered starting blocks sense the reaction time of the athletes.
 If the athlete reacts in less than 0.1 second, an alert sounds for a recall starter and the offending athlete is guilty of a false start.
 Since 2009, the offending athletes are immediately disqualified.

 Running the race

-For sprinting events (bar the 4 × 400 m relay and the indoor 400 metres), each athlete must run the race within their allocated lane from start to finish.
+For sprinting events, except the 4 × 400 m relay and the indoor 400 metres, each athlete must run the race within their allocated lane from start to finish.
 If an athlete leaves their lane or steps on the line demarking each lane the athlete will be disqualified.
 Lane rules also apply for initial periods of other track races, for example, the beginning of the 800 m.
 Similar rules apply for longer distance races when a large field of athletes is present and separate starting points are designated, with the field merging into one group shortly after the starting phase.

 Any athlete who jostles or obstructs another athlete, in a way that impedes his progress, should be disqualified from that event.
 However, if an athlete is pushed or forced by another person to run outside his lane, and if no material advantage is gained, the athlete should not be disqualified.